 The following settings assume that the cluster is fitted with ConnectX HCAs.
 The procedure described below must be applied to all nodes within the cluster.

-If the cluster exceeds 8192 cores but has less than 16384 cores, add the following parameters to the /etc/modprobe.conf file:
+If the cluster exceeds 8192 cores but has less than 16384 cores, tweak mlx4_core kernel module parameters by increasing: